Western Avenue (Chicago)

 Western Avenue is a street within the city of Chicago.
 Western Avenue extends south as a continuous road to the Dixie Highway at Sibley Boulevard (Illinois Route 83) in Dixmoor, giving the road a total length of 27.38 mi.
-Western Avenue, after turning into Asbury Ave, runs out on the north side at Green Bay Road in Evanston and on the south side at Crete-Monee Road in Crete.
+Western Avenue extends from the north side city boundary of Chicago at Howard Street and on the south side at Crete-Monee Road in Crete.
 However, Western Avenue extends intermittently through the Southland to the Will/Kankakee county border in unincorporated Will Township.
 Within Chicago's grid street system, Western Avenue is 2400 West, three miles west of State Street (0 East/West).
+Western Avenue is the longest continuous road in Chicago.

-Western Avenue becomes Asbury Avenue at Howard Street at the Chicago/Evanston border and continues north to Isabella Street on the Evanston/Wilmette border.
+Western Avenue becomes Asbury Avenue at Howard Street at the Chicago/Evanston border.
 Unlike Pulaski Road, which was originally Crawford Avenue in both the city and suburbs, Western was always the name in the city.
 Asbury is only used in Evanston.
+Western Avenue is also known as Western Boulevard for a 3 mile stretch where it runs on parallel roads from Garfield Boulevard until 31st Boulevard, whereupon Western reverts into a single road after crossing the Chicago Sanitary and Ship Canal, while Western Boulevard merges into 31st Boulevard as part of Chicago's boulevard system.

 In the suburbs, Western Avenue constitutes the boundary between several of Cook County's southern townships.
 North of 135th Street, Worth Township is on the west and Calumet Township is on the east; from 135th to 183rd Streets, Bremen Township is on the west and Thornton Township is on the east; and south of 183rd Street, Rich Township is on the west and Bloom Township is on the east.